ibr-cm/ions/doc/source/best_practices.md

 - test the extraction and plotting with a subset of your data first.
 No need to waste time & energy if there's a typo somewhere or the parameters of a task are not appropriately set.
+- if you are working with a subset of your data, be sure to test the assumptions made in your code on the whole dataset, e.g. handling of NaN values.
+Testing for those edge cases is a good way to verify your simulation code too.
 - if you just want to extract data, add `--eval-only` to your command line.
 Similarly, if you just want to plot, add `--plot-only`
 - test the regular expression used for the paths to the input data.
 One might